Plans for a Mobile Miter Saw Station

 Assembling the Miter Saw Stand Base

 Start by drilling pocket holes on the underside of the left and right edges of the shelves.
-Secure the top shelf 1-¾” down from the top of one side using 1-¼” pocket hole screws, while using a right angle to hold it square.
+Secure the top shelf while using a right angle to hold it square.

 After that secure the other side to the top shelf using the same method.